 For the next decade, China would try to increase local automobile production by entering various joint-venture agreements.
 In 1983, American Motors Corporation (AMC) had signed a 20-year contract to produce their vehicles in Beijing.
 In 1984, Volkswagen also signed a 25-year contract to create their passenger cars in Shanghai, and even Peugeot agreed to a passenger car project in the city of Guangzhou.
 While the vehicles came from different countries, the technology sharing was very limited with China, and the vehicles would be assembled in-country.
 This would go on until the present, with local companies and players wanting to get a slice of the pie.
 Some would originate from state-owned companies, such as BYD Auto, Chery Automobile, and Changfeng Automobile, and others would be privately-owned, like Geely Automobile and Great Wall Motors.

 Volkswagen’s all-out assault of new models is an indicator of this, offering German engineering at affordable price points.
-Then you have top-selling brands like GAC, JAC and BAIC launching new cars and pushing for new dealerships with fleshed out service centers.
+Then you have top-selling brands like Geely, Changan, MG, and GAC launching new cars and pushing for new dealerships with fleshed-out service centers.
 Just like how Korean brands took some time to gain a foothold in our country, it’ll take some time before China cars start becoming a norm on our roads.
-The amount of money and investors that are willing to enter our market is a good sign that our automotive market is as receptive as ever; the new players just have to do their best to offer quality and service, and remain flexible to offer products that fit our market and ride the trends.
+The amount of money and investors that are willing to enter our market is a good sign that our automotive market is as receptive as ever; the new players just have to do their best to offer quality and service and remain flexible to offer products that fit our market and ride the trends.
 Win us over with aftersales, attractive prices, well-built vehicles, and sooner or later, Chinese cars will be considered instead of outrightly dismissed.
 It’s a stigma that’s hard to cure, but it is a slow and steady process.